-Advent Traditions - Children in Normandy setting fields on fire
+Advent Traditions - Children in Normandy set Fields on Fire

 At Advent in Normandy, when the final harvest was complete, farmers used to pick a night to send their children to run through the fields & orchards carrying flaming torches, setting fire to bundles of straw, to drive out pests likely to damage the crops.
 If a farmer had no children of his own, his neighbors lend him theirs, for none but young & innocent children could command destructive animals to withdraw from his lands.
 After 12 years of age children were believed unfit to perform the office of mammal exorcists.